aichacamara/international-vaccine-allocation/README.md

 ### plots:
 Plots for scenarios listed in the paper.
 ### state variable data:
-CSVs holding the state variable data for plots
+CSVs holding the state variable data for plots.